facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

 **Named arguments** : Config fields (except reserved fields like `_target_`) are passed as named arguments to the target.
 Named arguments in the config can be overridden by passing named argument with the same name in the `instantiate()` call-site.

-Call-site arguments are applied separately from the input configuration.
-They replace the corresponding arguments passed to the target without modifying the input configuration.
-Ordinary replacements therefore do not affect how its interpolations resolve.
-Call-site values are also not generally coerced against Structured Config fields.
+Call-site arguments replace the corresponding arguments passed to the target without modifying the input configuration.
+Interpolations in other configured arguments resolve against those call-site values.
+Call-site values are not generally coerced against Structured Config fields.
 Dictionary overrides of Structured Config nodes are the exception, as described below.

-Configuration values are resolved lazily as instantiation proceeds instead of resolving and copying the full configuration tree up front.
-This avoids processing unrelated configuration values and allows runtime state established by an earlier target to be used while resolving a later argument.
+Configuration values are resolved lazily as instantiation proceeds instead of resolving the full configuration tree up front.
+Calls on OmegaConf inputs without call-site overrides do not make an additional input copy.
+When overrides are present, Hydra uses a private copy so configured interpolations resolve against the call-site values while leaving the input unchanged.
+Runtime state established by an earlier target can still be used while resolving a later argument.

 Primitive values, native `list`, `tuple`, and `dict` containers, and OmegaConf